Common questions and answers

 These are drop-in events.
 You can look at the different catchment options and talk to staff if you have questions.
 After reviewing the options, you can fill out a short survey to share your thoughts and say which option you like best.

 More details about engagement opportunities will be shared in the coming weeks including all information materials being available online.
-Information will also be sent directly to all downtown schools impacted (Lord Roberts, Elsie Roy, šxʷwəq̓ʷəθət Crosstown).
+Information will also be sent directly to all downtown schools impacted (Lord Roberts, Elsie Roy, šxʷwəq̓ʷəθət Crosstown, and the new school at Coal Harbour).
+There is a notification postcard available as part of the information provided to school communities.

 It is important for the Board to be able to make a decision on a new catchment at its public meeting on November 26, 2025 so families registering for kindergarten know their options.
 Kindergarten registration begins in November and ends on January 31, 2026.